Wallpaper-Engine-Team/wallpaper-engine-faq/docs/debug/scantool.md

 # Use the Wallpaper Engine scan tool to create a debug log

-* Make sure Wallpaper Engine is running.
+* Make sure Wallpaper Engine is running (if possible).
 * Choose the 4th launch option in Steam (Scan for conflicting applications):

 ![Scan Tool Launch Option](./scantoollaunch.gif)